Tony Tetuila

-Anthony Olanrewaju Awotoye, better known as Tony Tetuila, also regarded as the golden father of Afrobeats is an artist from Nigeria.
-He was born in 1974.
-He is a native of Oro, Kwara state.

-He was a member of the now-defunct hip-hop group of The Remedies (along with Eedris Abdulkareem and Eddy Montana).
-Tony Tetuila split from the group and became successful as a solo artist.
-He is best known for his hit song My Car, as well as Nigeria's first-ever diss track, Omode Meta.
+Anthony Olanrewaju Awotoye (born 25 August 1974), known professionally as Tony Tetuila, is a Nigerian singer and songwriter.
+He was a member of the defunct hip-hop group The Remedies, alongside Eedris Abdulkareem and Eddy Montana.
+Tetuila left the group and achieved commercial success as a solo artist.
+He is best known for the songs "My Car" and "Omode Meta".

+Early life

+He was born on 25 August 1974 and is a native of Oro, Kwara State.

 Politics

-In 2014, Tony Tetuila ran for political office in the House of Assembly of Kwara State as a candidate for the All Progressives Congress party.
-He later claimed that he was denied the Political position.
+In 2014, Tetuila ran for a seat in the Kwara State House of Assembly as a candidate of the All Progressives Congress.
+He later alleged that he was denied the position.

 Controversy

-In December 2019, Tony sued Wizkid, he alleged that Wizkid had violated his copyrights, in his collaboration song with Ghanaian singer Tic Tac for their song Fefe N'efe.
-The lawsuit was reportedly worth 30 million naira.
+In December 2019, Tetuila filed a ₦30 million lawsuit against Wizkid, alleging copyright infringement over the song "Fefe N'efe" which featured Ghanaian singer Tic Tac.